ClapeyronThermo/Clapeyron.jl/README.md

 # Installing Clapeyron

-Clapeyron is not yet in the JuliaHub (but it will be soon!).

-To load Clapeyron, launch Julia with
+To install Clapeyron, launch Julia with

 ```julia
 > julia